Feb 02, 2026

 The trade-off for these advantages is more complexity, especially when it comes to taxes and compliance.

 An S Corporation (S Corp) is a special tax designation that eligible corporations or LLCs can elect by filing IRS Form 2553.
-Like a C Corp, an S Corp is a separate legal entity, but for tax purposes, it is treated more like a partnership or sole proprietorship.
+Like a C Corp, an S Corp is a separate legal entity, but for tax purposes, it’s treated more like a partnership or sole proprietorship.
 This means the business’s income, deductions, and credits “pass through” to shareholders and are reported on their individual tax returns—effectively avoiding corporate-level taxation.

 While the S Corp structure offers important tax benefits, it comes with limitations that can make it less suitable for businesses seeking rapid growth or broad investor access.